crosscloudci/cross-cloud/ADDAPROJECT.md

         - Select stable (*e.g. v1.7.0*)
         - Both should be running
 #### How to Debug
-1. Add a sleep to the gitlabyml script
+1. Add a sleep to the .gitlab-ci.yml script
-2. ssh root@runner.<yourgitlaburl>
+2. ssh root@runner.yourgitlaburl
 3. Click on compile job
 ### Gitlab yml common issue
-- If gitlab.yml does not refresh:
+- If .gitlab-ci.yml does not refresh:
   - Go to pipelines
   - Copy/cut the gitlab.yml and save an empty url
   - Paste the url in again and save it